Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Graph-labelled trees, split and modular decompositions

-\begin{lemma} Let $(T,\mathcal{F})$ be a graph-labelled tree of a connected graph $G$ and let $v$ be a node of $T$.
-Then any maximal subtree of $T-v$ contains a leaf $l$ such that $v$ is $l$-accessible. \end{lemma} \begin{proof} Let $u$ be a neighbour of node $v$ in $T$ and $T_u$ be the maximal subtree of $T-v$ containing $u$.
+\begin{proof} Let $u$ be a neighbor of node $v$ in $T$ and $T_u$ be the maximal tree of $T-v$ containing $u$.
 The property trivially holds if $u$ is a leaf.
-So assume $T_u$ contains $k\geqslant 1$ (non-leaf) node.
-If $u$ is the only node of $T_u$, as $G_u$ is connected, there exists a leaf $l$ neighbouring $u$ such that the marker-vertex $\rho_u(lu)$ is adjacent in $G_u$ to the marker-vertex $\rho_u(uv)$.
+So assume $T_u$ contains $k\geqslant 1$ (non-leaf) nodes.
+If $u$ is the only node of $T_u$, as $G_u$ is connected, there exists a leaf $l$ neighboring $u$ such that the marker-vertex $\rho_u(lu)$ is adjacent in $G_u$ to the marker-vertex $\rho_u(uv)$.
 Thereby $v$ is $l$-accessible.
-Assume by induction that the property is satisfied for any subtree with $k'<k$ nodes.
-As $G_u$ is connected, $u$ has a neighbour $w=\neq v$ such that $\rho_u(uv)$ and $\rho_u(uw)$ are adjacent in $G_u$.
-Let $T_w$ be the maximal subtree of $T_u-u$ containing $w$.
-By induction hypothesis, $T_w$ contains a leaf $l$ to which $u$ is $l$-accessible. by the choice of $w$, $v$ is also $l$-accessible.
-Then it holds for any maximal subtree of $T_u-u$.
-Let $w\neq v$ be a neighbour of $u$ such that the marker-vertices $\rho_u(wu)$ and $\rho_u(vu)$ are adjacent in $G_u$.
-By induction hypothesis the property holds for $T_w$ be the maximal subtree of $T_u-u$ containing $w$.
-As $G_w$ is connected, the marker-vertex $\rho_w(wu)$ as a neighbour, say $x$.
-The subtree attached to $w$ by the edge $\rho_w^{-1}(x)$ contains a leaf $l$ such that $w$ is $l$-accessible.
-By the choice of $x$, $u$ is also $l$-accessible.
-As $\rho_u(wu)$ and $\rho_u(vu)$ are adjacent, $v$ is also $l$-accessible. \end{proof}
+Assume by induction that the property is satisfied for every tree with $k'<k$ nodes.
+As $G_u$ is connected, $u$ has a neighbor $w\neq v$ such that $\rho_u(uv)$ and $\rho_u(uw)$ are adjacent in $G_u$.
+Let $T_w$ be the maximal tree of $T_u-u$ containing $w$.
+By induction hypothesis, $T_w$ contains a leaf $l$ to which $u$ is $l$-accessible.
+By the choice of $w$, $v$ is also $l$-accessible. \end{proof}